top of page

 Original pencil drawings are delicate, so choose conservation quality materials such as acid-free mounts and backing to protect both the drawing and paper from deterioration, due to environmental factors.
 A mount gives an elegant finish and you may wish to consider a double mount which are particularly well suited to compliment detailed drawings.
 The mount helps focus the eye on the drawing by setting it apart from the frame, and prevents the drawing from coming into contact with the glass, which could cause moisture to be absorbed into the paper, resulting in mould and discolouration.

-It is important to ensure the glazing is UV deflective, which prevents the drawing from fading due to exposure to UV light.
-I also highly recommend choosing a low-reflective glass such as Tru Vue UltraVue which will allow you to view your artwork to best effect.
+It's important to ensure the glazing is UV deflective, which prevents the drawing from fading due to exposure to UV light.
+I also highly recommend choosing a low-reflective glass which will allow you to view your artwork to best effect.

 Using these high quality materials will provide maximum protection from adverse conditions.
-However it's best to avoid hanging your artwork in direct sunlight, above a source of heat or in a high moisture environment such as a bathroom.
+However it's best to avoid hanging artwork in direct sunlight, above a heat source or in a high moisture environment.

 For more information go to the Fine Art Trade Guild https://www.fineart.co.uk/level_2-framing.aspx